ebrensi/HUB_calendar/README.md

   6. Present the findings in an Excel doc

+### Data
+The original data is in two Google calendars used by IHO.
+We grabbed those fields and put them in a CSV file.
+Time information is already standardized but event description and location are human written into a general "Description" text field.  [`IHO_cal.py`](IHO_cal.py) parses the text from that CSV and catgorizes calendar entries.
+The relevant data are contained in [`IHO_space_util_2015.csv`](IHO_space_util_2015.csv).
+Note that if multiple rooms are specified in a calendar entry, each room has a separate row in `IHO_space_util_2015.csv`.

 ### Questions
 Aside from percentage capacity we might want to know:
   * How do results compare with 2014?